Story about my Brother, General Hieu

 In 1969, as an aide de camp accompanying Lieutenant General Nguyen Van Minh, Governor of Saigon-Giadinh and Capital Special Military Zone Commander, I witnessed General Hieu’s marksmanship in the use of various weapons, from Colt 45, M16 to machine gun M60, and hitting bull-eyes at fixed and mobile targets at the firing range.
-That time, Lieutenant General Do Cao Tri, III Corps Commander, invited Commanders of Capital Special Military Zone, 5th, 18th and 25th Infantry Division and some high ranking officers of other units to participate in trying out various weapons using infra-red vision devices introduced by the Americans with the intention to equip ARVN snipers.
+That time, Lieutenant General Do Cao Tri, III Corps Commander, invited Commanders of Capital Special Military Zone, 5th, 18th, and 25th Infantry Division and some high ranking officers of other units to participate in trying out various weapons using infra-red vision devices introduced by the Americans to equip ARVN snipers.

 In July 1970, President Thieu summoned General Tri to the Presidential Palace and offered him the position of IV Corps Commander, in replacement of General Ngo Dzu, because the military situation in the IV Military Region was deteriorating.
 He was promised another star if he agreed to it.
 General Tri responded that he preferred to give that star to one of his protégé.
-President Thieu asked whom that might be, General Tri’s answer was General Hieu, 5th Division.
+President Thieu asked who that might be, General Tri’s answer was General Hieu, 5th Division.
 President Thieu ignored the suggestion and later assigned General Truong to replace General Ngo Dzu as IV Corps Commander.

-In October 1970, President Thieu cleverly pushed aside General Tri out of the helm of III Corps and exiled him to France for health reason, replaced by General Nguyen Van Minh.
+In October 1970, President Thieu cleverly pushed aside General Tri out of the helm of III Corps and exiled him to France for health reasons, replaced by General Nguyen Van Minh.
 In the letter dated 6 June 1970, Captain Wayne T. Stanley, secretary of G3 of the American Advisors of the 3rd Corps, wrote to Lieutenant Colonel John L. Huestis, Fort Braggs, North Carolina: "General Tri continues to rule the land with fire and determination.
-He is now on vacation in Europe and he continues to plan on being CG, III Corps until he retires in 18 months."
+He is now on vacation in Europe, and he continues to plan on being CG, III Corps until he retires in 18 months."
 After a while, General Tri was able to make arrangements for his return.
-Upon setting foot on homeland, he immediately went to 5th Division HQ and stayed put with General Hieu.
+Upon setting foot on the homeland, he immediately went to the 5th Division HQ and stayed put with General Hieu.
 He threatened to use force with the aid of units of the 5th Division.
 President Thieu was forced to relent and gave back III Corps command to General Tri.

 In February 1971, President Thieu once more summoned General Tri to the Presidential Palace and expressed his desire to assign General Tri to take over the command of I Corps from the hand of General Hoang Xuan Lam, because the military situation of Operation Lam Son 719 in Lower Laos was deteriorating.
 At that time, General Tri and General Hieu were implementing the Luring the tiger down the mountains plan to entrap the enemy at Snoul, inside the Cambodian territory.
 General Tri set the condition that he only accepted the new position provided he was replaced by General Hieu at the helm of III Corps.
-President Thieu did not approve the proposition and when General Tri suddenly died in a helicopter accident on February 23, 1971, he selected General Nguyen Van Minh as III Corps Commander.
+President Thieu did not approve the proposition, and when General Tri suddenly died in a helicopter accident on February 23, 1971, he selected General Nguyen Van Minh as III Corps Commander.